 This date might be one of the most significant in the history of the National Hockey League.
-Some of the most legendary players in the game had huge moments including some playing in their final regular-season games.
+Many legendary had huge moments, including some playing in their final regular-season games.
 Records were broken, streaks were continued and something happened for the final time in the NHL.
+Let’s begin our daily trip back in time to relive all the best April 4 has to offer.

 1970-71 Goes Out with a Bang